PrinssiFiestas/libGPC/README.md

 libGPC is regularly tested with MSVC on Windows x64, GCC/Clang on x86_64 Ubuntu, MinGW GCC/Clang on MSYS2 UCRT64, and GCC/Clang on 32-bit ARM Raspbian.
 Portability has been a key consideration when designing and writing the library, so it is likely that it works in other platforms as well, although this is not regularly tested.

+Building the single header library with MSVC requires C11 standard threads, which are only available after Visual Studio 2022 version 17.8 Preview 2.
+Older versions are not supported.

 ### C++

 The single header library cannot be compiled with a C++ compiler.
 However, the headers and the library work fine.
 The only behavioral difference with C++ is that `gp_assert()`, `gp_expect()`, and `gp_print()` family of macros are not capable of handling format strings and they use `std::ostringstream` internally which unfortunately plummets the performance due to allocations.
 As an upside though, they are more generic than their C counterparts.